ePages-de/epages-docs/apps/submit-app.md

 ## Your app is ready for takeoff?

 Yay!
-You're done with developing your awesome app and you're excited to publish it on our App & Theme Store?
+You're done with developing your awesome app and you're excited to publish it on our App Store?
 Congrats!
 We are just as excited as you are!

 ### Let's go submit your app

-1. Within the administration area of your test shop, click the tab **Apps & Themes**.
+1. Within the sidebar of the administration area of your test shop, click **Apps**.
-In the drop down menu, choose the field **Developer apps** and click on your app in the list below.
+Open the **Private apps** card and click on your app in the list below.
     {% image click-apps.png %}

 2. Click the button **Submit app**.
     {% image submit-app.png %}

-3. You will then be asked to fill out the submission form.
+3. You will then be asked to fill out the [submission form](https://mate.epages.com/).
-    {% image submission-form.png %}

 ### Walk through the submission form